kmilodenisglez/staking_dapp/README.md

 # Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
+This is a basic Ethereum staking decentralized application (dApp) built with React for the frontend and Solidity smart contracts deployed using Hardhat.
+Users can stake and unstake ETH, view their staked balance, and see the total ETH staked in the contract.
 It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.

 Try running some of the following tasks: